diginsight/smartcache/README.md

 In-memory cache ensure __0-latency__ for most recently used data and ensures __low pressure (and reduced cost)__ on the external RedIs database.
 - `SmartCache` is __distributed__ as cache entries on different nodes of a multiinstance application are sinchronized automatically, to avoid flickering of values when querying the same data on different nodes.
 - `SmartCache` is based on __age sensitive data management__ as cache entries are returned based on a requested __MaxAge__ parameter.<br>
-__data is returned from the cache if the requested MaxAge is compatible with the cache entry__.<br>Otherwise data is requested to the real data provider.
+__Data is returned from the cache if the requested MaxAge is compatible with the cache entry__.<br>Otherwise data is requested to the real data provider.
 <br>This allows requesting data with __different MaxAge criteria, according to the specific application condition__.<br>
-Data loaded by any request, is made available for the benefit of further requests as long as compatible with the request MaxAge requirement.
+Data loaded by any request, is made available for the benefit of further requests (as long as compatible with their MaxAge requirement).
-- `SmartCache` is __multilevel__ as cache entries are returned based on a requested __MaxAge__ parameter. <br>The same entries can be cached in multiple levels (frontend, backend or further levels). <br>At any level, __data is returned from the cache if the requested MaxAge is compatible with the cache entry__. otherwise data is requested to the further levels.
+- `SmartCache` The same entries can be cached in multiple levels (frontend, backend or further levels). <br>At any level, __data is returned from the cache if the requested MaxAge is compatible with the cache entry__. otherwise data is requested to the further levels.<br>
+In case all levels entries contains old data, incompatible with the request MaxAge requirement, data is requested to the real data provider.

 SmartCache supports __data preloading__ and __automatic invalidation__ of the cache entries so, __data load latencies can be cut since the first call__.<br>